 It is unlikely that all your LGPS benefits will be protected by the Rule of 85.

-If you are retiring on redundancy before your State Pension age (or taking flexible retirement before 60 with your employer’s agreement to pay the costs of it), there is a cost, as your benefits are being paid out on your redundancy rather than at their normal pension age.
+If you are retiring on redundancy before your State Pension age, there is a cost to your employer, as your benefits are being paid out on your redundancy rather than at their normal pension age.